-2.1 Single photoelectron pulse selection
+203 2.1 Single photoelectron pulse selection

-The pulse selection is the method used to extract candidate, unbiased, single photoelectron pulses from data, while minimizing the multiPE contamination.
-It avoids collecting afterpulses, rejects late pulses from the trigger, reassembles late pulses, accounts for the discriminator threshold, reduces the effect of droop and baseline undershoot, and gives sufficient statistics to perform a season-to-season measurement.
+The pulse selection is the method used to extract candidate, unbiased, single photoelectron pulses from data while minimizing the multiPE contamination.
+It avoids collecting afterpulses, rejects late pulses from the trigger, reassembles late pulses, accounts for the discriminator threshold, reduces the effect of droop and baseline undershoot, and gives sufficient statistics to perform a season-toseason measurement.
 An illustrative diagram of the pulse selection is shown in the left side of Fig. 2, while a description of the procedure is detailed below.

-In order to trigger a DOM, the input to the front-end amplifiers must exceed the discriminator threshold.
-To avoid the selection bias of the discriminator trigger, we ignore the trigger pulse as well as the entire first 100 ns of the time window.
-Ignoring the first 100 ns has the added benefit of also removing late pulses that could be attributed to the triggering pulse.
-To ensure we are not accepting afterpulses into the selection, we also enforce that the pulse of interest (POI) is within the first 375 ns of the ATWD time window.
-This also allows us to examine the waveform up to 50 ns after the POI (the ATWD time window is \approx 425 ns).
-In the vicinity of the POI, we check that WaveDeform did not reconstruct any pulses up to 50 ns prior to the POI, or 100 to 150 ns after the POI (the light gray region of Fig. 2 Left).
+In order to trigger a DOM, the input to the front-end amplifiers must exceed the discriminator 210 threshold.
+To avoid the selection bias of the discriminator trigger, we ignore the trigger pulse as 211 well as the entire first 100 ns of the time window.
+Ignoring the first 100 ns has the added benefit 212 of also removing late pulses that could be attributed to the triggering pulse.
+To ensure we are not 213 accepting afterpulses into the selection, we also enforce the constraint that the pulse of interest 214 (POI) is within the first 375 ns of the ATWD time window.
+This also allows us to examine the 215 waveform up to 50 ns after the POI (the ATWD time window is \approx 425 ns).
+In the vicinity of the 216 POI, we check that WaveDeform did not reconstruct any pulses up to 50 ns prior to the POI, or 100 217 to 150 ns after the POI (the light gray region of Fig. 2 (left)).
 This later constraint is to reduce the probability of accidentally splitting a late pulse in the summation window.

-Restrictions are put on the full ATWD waveforms as well, such as ensuring that the trigger pulse does not exceed 10 mV (to reduce the effect of the subsequent baseline undershoot due to the AC coupling or other artifacts from large pulses) and a global constraint that the time window cannot contain any waveform that exceeds 20 mV (recall that a properly amplified SPE pulse is ≈ 6 mV).
+Restrictions are put on the full ATWD waveforms as well, so as to ensure that the trigger pulse does not exceed 10 mV (to reduce the effect of the subsequent baseline undershoot due to the AC coupling or other artifacts from large pulses), and a global constraint ensures that the time window cannot contain any waveform that exceeds 20 mV (recall that a properly amplified SPE pulse is ≈ 6 mV).

-If a pulse is reconstructed between 100 and 375 ns after the time window is opened and the voltage criteria are met, it is accepted as a candidate photoelectron and several checks are performed on the waveform prior to and after the pulse.
-The first check is to ensure that the waveform is near the baseline just before to the rising edge of the POI.
-This is accomplished by ensuring that the waveform does not exceed 1 mV, 50 to 20 ns prior to the POI, and eliminates cases where the POI is a late pulse.
-We also ensure the waveform returns to the baseline by checking that no ADC measurement exceeds 1 mV, 100 to 150 ns after the POI (these constraints are illustrated as the horizontal red dotted lines and black arrows in the left side of Fig. 2).
+If a pulse is reconstructed between 100 and 375 ns after the time window is opened and the 225 voltage criteria are met, it is accepted as a candidate photoelectron and several checks are performed 226 on the waveform prior to and after the pulse.
+The first check is to ensure that the waveform is near 227 the baseline just before the rising edge of the POI.
+This is accomplished by ensuring that the 228 waveform does not exceed 1 mV, 50 to 20 ns prior to the POI, and eliminates cases where the POI 229 is a late pulse.
+We also ensure the waveform returns to the baseline by checking that no ADC 230 measurement exceeds 1 mV, 100 to 150 ns after the POI (these constraints are illustrated as the 23 horizontal red dotted lines and black arrows in the left side of Fig. 2).
+232

-If all the above criteria are met, we sum the reconstructed charges from the POI time (given by WaveDeform) to +100 ns (the dark gray area of in Fig. 2 Left).
+If all the above criteria are met, we sum the reconstructed charges from the POI time (given by WaveDeform) to +100 ns (the dark gray area in Fig. 2 (left)).
 This ensures that any nearby pulses are either fully separated or fully added.
-WaveDeform may occasionally split a SPE pulse into multiple smaller pulses, therefore it is always critically important to perform a summation of the charge within a window.
-The 100 ns summation also means that the pulse selection we will occasionally be accepting MPE events.
+WaveDeform may occasionally split an SPE pulse into multiple smaller pulses, therefore it is always critical to perform a summation of the charge within a window.
+The 100 ns summation also means that the pulse selection will occasionally be accepting MPE events.